NickBot-dev/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Observe DHCP Traffic.
+This protocol is used to assign an IP Address to devices when they are first connected to the network.
+DHCP uses UDP Ports: 67 and 68.
 Back in Wireshark, filter for DHCP traffic only From your Windows 10 VM, attempt to issue your VM a new IP address from the command line Open PowerShell as admin and run: ipconfig /renew.
 Observe the DHCP traffic appearing in WireShark

 </p>
 <br />